iseg-ide-sub1/virtualme2/docs/user-manual_en.md

 - `baseURL`: Required if `type` is `openai`.
 The base URL for API requests, which depends on your model provider.
 - `apiKey`: Required if `type` is `openai`.
 The API key, obtained from your model provider.

+> **Note:** For the `apiKey` field, you can use environment variables.
+The format is: `env@API_KEY_NAME`, where `API_KEY_NAME` is the name of your actual API key as stored in the environment variables.
+The environment variable you just set may not take effect immediately.
+Generally, you need to restart your computer for it to work.

 Here are some `baseURL`s for various providers:
 - OpenAI: https://api.openai.com/v1
 - DeepSeek: https://api.deepseek.com